Papa Ray's Vintage Vinyl Roadshow

 DESCRIPTION/SCHEDULING:

-Slug: Tom 'Papa' Ray visits indie record stores around the U.S. and around the world.
+Tom 'Papa' Ray visits indie record stores around the U.S. and around the world.

 Short Description: